albrt-vr/OpenVR.ALBRT.overlay/README.md

 YOU SHOULD NOT ADD THIS AS A GAME IN YOUR STEAM LIBRARY.
 It is not a stand alone game, and running it as a game will prevent it from working as intended.
 It must be run from your system so it can initialise as an OpenVR overlay app.

+You should not run multiple instances of this app as it has hard coded overlay keys.
+Close all duplicate instances.
+(If there is a use case for this please submit and issue and explain)

 There is a directory within the app’s root directory called ‘Image Masks’ which can be modified or added to.
 Please see the section ‘Modify the Masks’.

 To open the settings window within VR; open the SteamVR dashboard, press [window icon] 'Desktops' then in the bottom right [(+) circled plus icon] 'Add View'.
 You may then pin the UI to your controller by pressing the controller icons, or place the window within the VR world by holding on the [+ cross arrows icon] and dragging it around.
 I suggest placing the UI behind you within the scene.